TobikoData/sqlmesh/docs/reference/notebook.md

   --where WHERE    An optional where statement to filter results.
   --limit LIMIT    The limit of the sample dataframe.
   --show-sample    Show a sample of the rows that differ.
 With many columns,
                    the output can be very wide.
+  --check-grain    Display a warning if rows contain null or duplicate grains.
 ```

 #### model